Skip Navigation

 How to Create a Budget in 5 Easy Steps

-Creating a budget can be fun and easy.
-Here’s how military members can create a budget in five easy steps:
+Creating a budget doesn’t have to be hard.
+Here’s how you can set one up in five simple steps:

-1. Calculate your net income: The first step to creating a budget is to calculate your net income.
+1. Calculate your net income.
+The first step in creating a budget is to calculate your net income.
 This is the amount of money you bring in each month after taxes and other deductions have been taken out.
-Make sure to include all sources of income, such as your salary, bonuses, basic housing allowances, per diem, and any side hustles or part-time work.
+Make sure to include all sources of income, such as your salary, bonuses, basic housing allowances, per diem, and money you may earn from any side hustles or part-time work.

-2. List Monthly Expenses: Next, list out all of your monthly expenses.
+2. List monthly expenses.
+Next, list all of your monthly expenses.
 It's important to be thorough and include everything, no matter how small or insignificant it may seem.
 Make sure to account for any unique expenses related to your military service, such as deployment costs or moving expenses.
-To help you with this essential step, we’ve created a downloadable budgeting template you can use to categorize your expenses.

 Monthly Budget Template

-Military members with families have some additional things to consider while building their budget.
-Here are a few tips to make the whole process easier.
+Military members with families have extra things to consider while building their budget.
+Here are a few tips to help you make the most of your income:

-2. Use resources available to you: Military families have access to a variety of resources that can help with budgeting.
-For example, many military bases offer financial education classes.
-There’s also the option of working with a financial advisor who has a comprehensive understanding of military benefits and can work with you one on one to plug those into your budget.
+1. Use the resources that are available to you.
+Military families have access to a variety of resources that can help with budgeting.
+For example, many military bases offer financial education classes and the U.S. government’s Office of Financial Readiness offers valuable information online.
+There’s also the option of working with a financial advisor who has a comprehensive understanding of military benefits and can work with you one on one to plug them into your budget.

-3. Take advantage of military-specific benefits: Military families are eligible for a variety of benefits that can help reduce expenses such as low-cost life insurance, basic housing allowances, and dependent pay.
-On-base benefits also include options like the commissary, which offers discounted groceries, and the Exchange, which offers discounted clothing, electronics, and household goods.
+2. Take advantage of military-specific benefits.
+Military families are eligible for a variety of benefits that can help reduce expenses, such as low-cost life insurance, a housing allowance, and dependent pay.
+On-base benefits also include options like the commissary, which offers discounted groceries, and the Exchange, which offers discounted clothing, electronics and household goods.

-4. Plan for deployments and PCS moves: Deployments and Permanent Change of Station (PCS) moves can be expensive.
-Make sure to factor in these costs when creating your budget, and consider ways to reduce expenses during these times.
+3. Plan for deployments and PCS moves.
+Deployments and Permanent Change of Station (PCS) moves can be expensive.
+Make sure to factor in related costs that are not covered by reimbursements when creating your budget and consider ways to reduce expenses during these times.

-5. Involve the whole family: Budgeting is a family affair.
-Involve your spouse and children in the budgeting process, and make sure that everyone is aware of the family's financial goals.
-This can help create a sense of shared responsibility and accountability.
+4. Involve the whole family.
+Budgeting is a family affair, so involve your spouse and children in the process.
+Make sure everyone is aware of the family's financial goals to help create a sense of shared responsibility and accountability.

-No matter where you are in your military career, starting a budget can help as you move forward on your financial journey.
-Learn more about building a budget or reach out to a financial advisor to enlist some professional help in planning your budget and managing your finances.
+According to Nerdwallet’s 2023 Consumer Budgeting Report, 74 percent of American adults have a monthly budget and nearly a third report that they review their budget regularly.1 No matter where you are in your military career, starting a budget can help as you move forward on your financial journey.
+Learn more about building a budget or reach out to a Financial Advisor to enlist some professional help in planning your budget and planning for your financial future.

 Share This Story